chaqmoq/chaqmoq/README.md

         <a href="https://twitter.com/chaqmoqdev"><img src="https://img.shields.io/badge/twitter-chaqmoqdev-brightgreen.svg" /></a>
     </p>
 </div>
-<a href="https://chaqmoq.dev">Chaqmoq</a> is a non-blocking server-side web framework consisting of a set of reusable standalone components and powered by fast, secure, and powerful <a href="https://swift.org">Swift</a> language and <a href="https://github.com/apple/swift-nio">SwiftNIO</a>.
+<a href="https://chaqmoq.dev">Chaqmoq</a> is a non-blocking server-side web framework consisting of a set of reusable standalone packages and powered by fast, secure, and powerful <a href="https://swift.org">Swift</a> language and <a href="https://github.com/apple/swift-nio">SwiftNIO</a>.
 Read the <a href="https://docs.chaqmoq.dev">documentation</a> for more info.